 A Story of Passion, Compassion, and Engineering Innovation

-The DynAccess story began before the company was founded, when Joachim Grenestedt, a mechanical engineering professor at Lehigh University, wanted to help one of his former students who had lost the use of his legs to paralysis in a serious mountain biking accident.
+The DynAccess story began before the company was founded, when Joachim Grenestedt, a mechanical engineering professor, wanted to help one of his former students who had lost the use of his legs to paralysis in a serious mountain biking accident.
 An avid skier, Joachim urged the young man to join him on the mountain.

 “I thought it would be good for him to get out in the fresh mountain air and do something fun and challenging.
 I had come across adaptive ski programs and love what they do,” he said.

 Upon accompanying him to an adaptive ski program in upstate New York, Joachim was appalled to see how many of the monoskis used by paraplegics were broken, and he noticed many design flaws.